kvesteri/postgresql-audit/docs/flask.rst

         )
         article = db.relationship(Article, backref='tags')

-When tracking the changes to article we don't need any chagnes.
+When tracking the changes to article we don't need any changes.

 .. code-block:: python